 Mentor: Dr. William Mieler, Department of Ophthalmology

-“I appreciate the UI Cancer Center conducting the Gary Kruh Symposium.
+“I appreciate the University of Illinois Cancer Center conducting the Gary Kruh Symposium.
 It allowed me to present work that I worked hard on and care deeply about.
 To have that work recognized and appreciated is gratifying.”